ninjacoandtheforce/ninjacoandtheforce/README.md

 - 👯 I’m looking to collaborate on anything exciting.
 I want to learn.
 FEEED ME (knowledge that is)!
 - 🤔 I’m looking for advice relating to career advancement, tech, Apple Glasses..
 - 💬 Ask me about my new colab with a young entrepreneur from Cape Town.
-- 📫 How to reach me: jaco@ninjaco.co.za
+- 📫 How to reach me: bettasnack@hotmail.com
 - 👋 Blog: www.ninjaco.co.za
 - 😄 Pronouns: NinJaco and The Force
 - ⚡ Fun fact: I used to be an Air Traffic Controller in the South African Air Force.
 But it was not fun - people fly like they drive motor vehicles.